junxit/us-congress-bills-109/metadata.md

 - 2005-09-27 — Introduced in House
 - 2005-09-27 — Introduced in House
 - 2005-09-27 — Referred to the House Committee on Education and the Workforce.
+- 2005-10-20 — Committee Consideration and Mark-up Session Held.
+- 2005-10-20 — Ordered to be Reported Unfavorably by the Yeas and Nays: 25 - 20.
+- 2005-10-28 — Placed on the House Calendar, Calendar No. 107.
+- 2005-10-28 — Reported adversely by the Committee on Education and the Workforce.
+H. Rept.
+109-258.
+- 2005-10-28 — Reported adversely by the Committee on Education and the Workforce.
+H. Rept.
+109-258.